 We welcome feedback and consider it when reviewing our approach and reporting our performance for subsequent years.
 We invite readers to provide feedback on our global citizenship activities and this site and report using our online form.

-This site and report contain forward-looking statements that involve risks, uncertainties, and assumptions.
-If the risks or uncertainties ever materialize or the assumptions prove incorrect, the results of HP may differ materially from those expressed or implied by such forward-looking statements and assumptions.
-All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including but not limited to statements of the plans, strategies, and objectives of management for future operations, including the expected development, implementation, and achievement of environmental, social, and governance policies, goals and objectives; statements concerning the existing or expected development, performance, addressable market, or market share relating to products or services and the impact of those products and services on global issues, the environment, and other elements of society; statements regarding current or future macroeconomic or market trends and events and the impact of those trends and events on HP and its financial performance; statements about the merits of an investment in HP securities; any statements of expectation or belief; and any statements of assumptions underlying any of the foregoing.
-Risks, uncertainties, and assumptions include the need to address the many challenges facing HP's businesses; the competitive pressures faced by HP's businesses; risks associated with executing HP's strategy; the impact of macroeconomic and geopolitical trends and events; the need to manage third-party suppliers and the distribution of HP's products and services effectively; the protection of HP's intellectual property assets, including intellectual property licensed from third parties; risks associated with HP's international operations; the development and transition of new products and services and the enhancement of existing products and services to meet customer needs and respond to emerging technological trends; the execution and performance of contracts by HP and its suppliers, customers, and partners; the hiring and retention of key employees; integration and other risks associated with business combination and investment transactions; the execution, timing, and results of restructuring plans, including estimates and assumptions related to the cost and the anticipated benefits of implementing those plans; the resolution of pending investigations, claims, and disputes; and other risks that are described in HP's filings with the Securities and Exchange Commission, including HP's Annual Report on Form 10-K for the fiscal year ended October 31, 2012.
+This report contains forward-looking statements that involve risks, uncertainties, and assumptions.
+If such risks or uncertainties materialize or such assumptions prove incorrect, the results of HP and its consolidated subsidiaries could differ materially from those expressed or implied by such forward-looking statements and assumptions.
+All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including but not limited to statements of the plans, strategies, and objectives of management for future operations, including but not limited to the expected development, implementation, and achievement of environmental, social, and governance policies, goals, and objectives; any statements concerning expected development, performance, market share or competitive performance relating to products and services and the impact of those products and services on global issues, the environment, and other elements of society; any statements regarding anticipated operational and financial results; any statements of expectation or belief; and any statements of assumptions underlying any of the foregoing.
+Risks, uncertainties and assumptions include the need to address the many challenges facing HP’s businesses; the competitive pressures faced by HP’s businesses; risks associated with executing HP’s strategy and plans for future operations; the impact of macroeconomic and geopolitical trends and events; the need to manage third-party suppliers and the distribution of HP’s products and services effectively; the protection of HP’s intellectual property assets, including intellectual property licensed from third parties; risks associated with HP’s international operations; the development and transition of new products and services and the enhancement of existing products and services to meet customer needs and respond to emerging technological trends; the execution and performance of contracts by HP and its suppliers, customers, clients and partners; the hiring and retention of key employees; integration and other risks associated with business combination and investment transactions; the execution, timing, and results of restructuring plans,including estimates and assumptions related to the cost and the anticipated benefits of implementing those plans; the resolution of pending investigations, claims, and disputes; and other risks that are described in HP’s Annual Report on Form 10-K for the fiscal year ended October 31, 2013, and HP’s Quarterly Report on Form 10-Q for the fiscal quarter ended January 31, 2014, and that are otherwise described or updated from time to time in HP’s Securities and Exchange Commission reports.
 HP assumes no obligation and does not intend to update these forward-looking statements.